paramveerkaur1/customer-segmentation-using-hyperparamter-tuning/README.md

-# Hyperparamter Tuning and Model Evaluation
+# Customer Segmentation: Model Evaluation & Hyperparameter Tuning

-Train multiple machine learning models and evaluate their performance using metrics such as accuracy, precision, recall, and F1-score.
+## Objective
-Implement hyperparameter tuning techniques like GridSearchCV and RandomizedSearchCV to optimize model parameters.
+Use clustering to derive customer segments and train classification models to predict these segments.
-Analyze the results to select the best-performing model.
+Evaluate model performance using multiple metrics and optimize using GridSearchCV or RandomizedSearchCV.